PGryllos/tweegraph/README.md

 #### LICENSE & CONTRIBUTIONS
 I haven't yet added a LICENSE to the project but have in mind that the code comes with ABSOLUTELY NO WARRANTY.
-I have been using the crawler as a tool for my diploma dissertation and I would be more than happy if it could be usefull to other people or reasearch groups too.
-Feel free to contact me or open an issue for feedback, possible extension or problems.
+I have been using the crawler as a tool for my diploma dissertation and I would be more than happy if it could be usefull to other people or reasearch groups.
+Feel free to contact me or open an issue for feedback, possible extensions or problems.

 ---

 ####author
-Gryllos Prokopis (gryllosprokopis@gmail.com)
+Gryllos Prokopios (gryllosprokopis@gmail.com)